President Trump Orders $50 Billion Tariffs On China

 Critics also warned that unilateral action by the United States squanders an opportunity to put international pressure on China for practices that are widely criticized by other countries.

 "America first does not mean America alone," said Rep. Ron Kind, D-Wis.
-"By isolating us and by demonizing many of our friends and allies with a broad scope of retaliatory action I think makes our trade agenda that much more complicated."
+"By isolating us and by demonizing many of our friends and allies with a broad scope of retaliatory action, I think makes our trade agenda that much more complicated."

 But White House trade adviser Peter Navarro defended the president's move.